Akshata-J/Akshata-J/README.md

 ### Hi there 👋

-- 🌸  I'm Akshata (AaeJae) a Software Engineer transitioning towards Data Engineering
+- 🌸  I'm Akshata (AeJe) a Software Engineer transitioning towards Data Engineering
 - 🔭  I’m currently pursuing my Masters in Information Systems from Northeastern University
 - 🤖  I'm interested in Data analysis and drawing insights through visualisations
 - 🌱  I’m currently learning and improving my skills in ETL, data cleaning and analysis using python